DataBranner/AlgorithmPlay/python_activity_selector/README.md

 mypy activity_selector_typing.py
 ```

 I ran into problems when switching back and forth between `list` and `deque` in the context of `typing`.
-So for the typed version of the program, I have used lists along, and am simply risking the added time complexity with `list.pop(0)` instead of `deque.popleft()` as in the untyped version.
+So for the typed version of the program, I have used lists alone, and am simply risking the added time complexity with `list.pop(0)` instead of `deque.popleft()` as in the untyped version.

 [end]